effector/effector/documentation/src/content/docs/en/explanation/glossary.md

 It can be safely used in place of the original async function.

-It returns promise with the result of a function call
+It returns promise with the result of a function call.

 The only requirement for the function: